OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Zero Rhythm/README.md

 ## Sales recommendations

-Through the licencing you are free to make and sell these boards in group buys or even commercial applications.
+Through the licensing you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.
+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

-I have a recommend MSRP of $100 USD shipped for the Zero_Rhythm.
+I have a recommended MSRP of $100 USD shipped for the Zero_Rhythm.

 You are free to set your own price as you see fit.